heptarch/heptarch.github.io/drafts/quine.md

 ## Antiquines

 The existence of quines is therefore tied up with fixed points and self-reference.
 They are harmless (not to mention entertaining), but they are allied with a more sinister phenomenon I call the *antiquine*.
-Instead of $\text{eval}$, suppose we consider programs that are guaranteed to output boolean values `True` or `False`.
+Instead of $\text{eval}$, suppose we consider programs that are guaranteed to output boolean values `True` or `False` and define a boolean evaluation function $\text{beval}$.